danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-05-26-linear-programming.markdown

 ```

 ## Alternative Methods to solve LPs
-Several variations and alternatives to the II-phase simplex method exist:
+Several variations and alternatives to the II-Phase Simplex method exist:
 * Big-M: adds a cost term to the objective function to drive the artificial variables to zero.
 * LP relaxation: relaxes the constraint that varialbes must be integers, and instead allows solutions to contain rational values.
-* branch-and-bound: also uses LP relaxation, and a method to efficiently explore (continuous) solution state space.
+* branch-and-bound: also uses LP relaxation.
+Uses tree search with pruning to efficiently explore the (continuous) solution state space.